Frodo45127/rpfm/docs_src/chapter_6.md

 # To build the executable without optimisations.
 cargo build

-# To run the executable without optimisations.
+# To run the executable without optimisations (debug mode).
 cargo run

-# To build the executable with optimisations.
+# To build the executable with optimisations (release mode).
 cargo build --release
 ```